How to Set Up and Maintain a Petty Cash Account

 - Making change for customers if the primary source of change is low

 How to Set Up a Petty Cash Account:

 - Write a check from your business’s bank account made payable to petty cash.
 Most businesses keep $100 in petty cash.
 The amount is up to you.

 - Purchase a petty cash box and decide where you are going to keep it.
 To keep petty cash from disappearing, consider keeping it in a locked box that only you or an employee designated as the petty cash custodian, has the key to.

-If you have a double entry bookkeeping system, the initial recording entry would look like this:
+If you have a double-entry bookkeeping system, the initial general journal entry would look like this:

 If you are using a computerized accounting system such as QuickBooks, you would use the check-writing window and fill it out exactly like your actual check.
 Then post it to a newly created “bank account” titled Petty Cash.

 Print out a petty cash form or petty cash vouchers and keep in the locked box with your petty cash.